L33t-dot-UK/MIPR/Version_0_7/Readme.md

 - Support for SDK version 1.0.0
 - Mode 5 re-factored
 - Memory usage optimised freeing up some RAM
+- SB001A getDist() function changed to include sensor.dataReady() clause when aquiring readings from the VL53L1X

 # Op Modes